autoplot/documentation/javadoc/org/das2/jythoncompletion/JythonCompletionTask.md

-# org.das2.jythoncompletion.JythonCompletionTaskCompletions for Jython code.
-The completion task is created with the
+# org.das2.jythoncompletion.JythonCompletionTask

- editor configured for completions (code and caret position within code), and "query" is called which will fill a CompletionResultSet.
+Completions for Jython code.
+The completion task is created with the editor configured for completions (code and caret position within code), and "query" is called which will fill a CompletionResultSet.

-JythonCompletionTask( javax.swing.text.JTextComponent t )
+# JythonCompletionTask( javax.swing.text.JTextComponent t )
 create the completion task on the text component, using its content and caret position.

 ***